elithaxxor/BLE-Sniffer/README.md

 Welcome to the **BLE-Sniffer** repository! 🎉 This is your one-stop toolkit for scanning and logging Bluetooth Low Energy (BLE) devices.
 Whether you’re a network security enthusiast, a device tracker, or a researcher, this project will light up your Bluetooth world! 🔥

+Development Status: The project is currently in the alpha stage, indicating that it is still under active development and may contain bugs or incomplete features.

+#### TODO: Experiment w, NLTK Training on master_mac_list.csv
 ---

 ## 🌟 Overview